hr-it-solutions/DD_J_mod_gmaps_module/README.md

 - Map in Popup (full size PopUp)
 - Validate a single addresses via the backend (geocoding of the address)
 - Google Maps v3 integration (API key connection possible) Integrated Google JavaScript API and Geocoding API
-- Customizable marker and info box (PopUp by click on map)
 - Adjustable map size, position and zoom level
 - Support all major web browsers